 - bullying (including cyberbullying, prejudice-based and discriminatory bullying)

-- abuse in intimate personal relationships between peers
+- abuse in intimate personal relationships between children

 - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse)